This post may contain affiliate links. Please read our disclosure policy.

 How to Make Fluffy Pancakes

 • DO NOT OVERMIX.
 Stop mixing the batter as soon as it is moistened.
-In this fluffy pancake batter, the lumps are your friend.
+In this fluffy pancake recipe, the lumps are your friend.

 • Let Your Batter Rest.
 Letting your pancake batter rest for 10 minutes will allow the batter to come together, resulting in fluffier pancakes.